GLOSSARY

 hormone that lowers excessively high blood calcium by removing it from the blood and depositing it in the bones; declines after ovulation to allow calcium to rise in the uterus for eggshell production; secreted by the ultimobranchial glands; abbreviated CT

-proximal part of the manus or hand of the wing; fusion of the 6 distal carpal (wrist) bones together with the 4 metacarpal (hand) bones, a shape that gives the bone strength and stability; the wing digits are connected to the distal end, together forming the manus or hand; primary feathers P1-P6 attach to the carpometacarpus by ligaments and tendons; photo © Idaho Virtual Museum
+proximal part of the manus or hand of the wing; fusion of the 6 distal carpal (wrist) bones together with the 4 metacarpal (hand) bones, a shape that gives the bone strength and stability; the wing digits are connected to the distal end, together forming the manus or hand; primary feathers P1-P6 attach to the carpometacarpus by ligaments and tendons; photo © Idaho Virtual Museum as licensed by Creative Commons

 to regurgitate a pellet, or casting, a wad of indigestible material produced in the gizzard; see pellet